 So, Surface Art Engineering asked us if we could develop a process that could automatically debug test programs, for them fulfill their orders faster and for their clients to be able launch their products faster to the market.
 We found the idea exciting and accepted the challenge.
 We set ourselves the goal of creating a process that automatically debugs to minimize the programming effort.
 The idea was to save the programmer valuable time and cover more measurement types, to add functions that have the greatest effect to save the most time for the programmer.

 This is how the DebugRobot was created.
 Surface Art Engineering was the first customer of our DebugRobot and can automatically debug up to 80 % of the device under test and the programmer only must check a few measurements manually.
 With the help of the DebugRobot they were able to reduce their debugging time enormously.
 For example, a board with 1.000 nets, an engineer previously needed 2 weeks to debug one board, now by using the DebugRobot, an engineer can debug 6 boards in 2 weeks.
-It not only saves the engineers valuable time, but also it automatically selects the best guarding points, stabilizes measurements with the configurable CPK and standard deviation to meet each customer testing specifications.
+It not only saves the engineers valuable time, but also it automatically selects the best guarding points, stabilizes measurements i.e. to achieve the lowest possible standard deviation of the values when repeating measurements.
 Usually, for transistor tests the pin order needs to be determined manually and errors can easily occur here.
 Now, with the DebugRobot the pin order is automatically detected and can even be corrected because it has a built-in intelligence.
 Not so with the DebugRobot, the DebugRobot can correct the mixed pin sequence itself without having to intervene manually.
 It can also automatically learn all the measurements of the diodes tests without any user intervention.

 Surface Art Engineering has saved the engineers valuable working time with the DebugRobot, even checked some tests qualitatively and helped to process more orders faster and significantly reduced the time to market for their customers.